DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ### Build Number and Build Name

-1. Similar to the Rename tool, the SheetGen have the Build Number.
-Select the sheets you want and click to Build Number.
+1. Similar the Rename tool, SheetGen has a Build Number.
+Select the sheets you want and click Build Number.
-Then define the Default Field Separator, Custom Field, Custom Separator, Counter and add or remove Parameters.
+Then set the Default Field Separator, Custom Field, Custom Separator, Counter and add or remove Parameters.

 ![SheetGen build number](../../assets\images\SheetGen\SG-Sl-BuildNumber.gif)